bluenote-1577/fairy/README.md

 ### Introduction

-After metagenomic assembly, optimal workflows require aligning reads for **all samples** against contigs to obtain coverages before using a binner like [metabat2](https://bitbucket.org/berkeleylab/metabat).
+After metagenomic assembly, optimal workflows require aligning reads for **all metagenomic read samples** against contigs to obtain coverages before using a binner like [metabat2](https://bitbucket.org/berkeleylab/metabat).
 Unfortunately, all-to-all alignment of samples to assemblies is very slow.

 **Fairy** resolves this bottleneck by using a fast k-mer alignment-free method to obtain coverage instead of aligning reads.
 Fairy's coverages are correlated with BWA (but still approximate).